Luke Molyneux: Doncaster Rovers

+Molyneux started the 2024–25 season with a brace in a 4–1 league victory over Accrington Stanley on the opening day of the League Two campaign.
 Following a strong start to the 2024–25 season, Molyneux was named EFL League Two Player of the Month for August 2024 having scored four goals and contributed two assists.

 On 28 September 2024, Molyneux picked up the second red card of his career after he received two yellow cards in Doncaster's 3–0 defeat to Chesterfield.
 However he quickly made amends as on his return from his one-game suspension, Molyneux scored and picked up an assist in his side's 3–0 away win at Grimsby Town.

+On 12 January 2025 during the FA Cup third round tie against Hull City at the MKM Stadium, Molyneux scored shortly after half-time to give Doncaster the lead against Championship club.
+The match finished 1–1 after extra time, and Doncaster progressed to the fourth round by winning 5–4 on penalties, with Molyneux also converting in the shoot-out.

 On 1 April 2025, Molyneux made his 150th appearance for Doncaster Rovers and scored his 50th goal for the club.
 On 18 April 2025, he scored a first career hat-trick as his side defeated Tranmere Rovers 3–0 to move into second position with just three matches remaining.
 Following their title win, Molyneux was named as the side's Player of the Season, also winning the Players' Player of the Year, Supporters' Player of the Year and Goal of the Season awards, in addition to the Golden Boot after scoring 16 times in 45 league appearances.
 He was included in the League Two Team of the Season and was nominated for the League Two Player of the Season award.

+On 21 February 2026, Molyneux scored the winning goal in a 2–1 win against South Yorkshire rivals Rotherham United at the New York Stadium, after chasing down the Rotherham goalkeeper outside his penalty area, forcing a crucial error and firing the ball into the empty net.
+In July 2026, manager Grant McCann confirmed that Molyneux had not entered negotiations regarding a new contract, and the club had subsequently rejected a bid for him.

+Salford City

+On 28 July 2026, Molyneux was signed by Salford City for an undisclosed fee.